 Pinch Center of Design.
-First determine where you want the center of your circle design to be.
+First determine where on your tie dye shirt you want the center of the circle to radiate from.
 Pinch this spot and bind a circle of fabric there with a rubber band.
 Use glove to touch fabric that is soaked in soda ash water.

 Bunch and Bind.
 Now continue to bunch and bind the fabric at even intervals.
 Or not even... it's that easy!

 Bind until you run out of fabric to bind.
-You can do this with just about any garment you want...
+You can do this with just about any garment you want.

 Squeeze or pour dye as desired.
 Apply dye in the pattern of your choice.
 Alternate colors however you like.

 Below you see the first color of dye applied right on the bindings and the second color of dye applied between each binding.
 I used bubble gum pink and a light yellow to create this tie dye shirt for a young girl.

 Apply dye however you like and use as little or as many